We've all got a story, and Grace Church Barrow is no different.

 Grace Church began after a group of Christians from the Roose & Holbeck areas of Barrow began meeting in September 2015 to pray for their area.
 After various local initiatives and events, in October 2017 Grace Church Barrow was born.
 For a year Grace Church met at Yarlside Academy, before moving in October 2018 to the Roose Conservative Working Men's Club in Barrow.

-We remain committed to being a church connected to the Holbeck & Roose area, with a number of the church community living in that part of Barrow, whilst also serving the wider town & beyond.
+We remain committed to being a church serving and connected to the Holbeck & Roose area, with a number of the church community living in that part of Barrow and involved in different community initiatives, whilst also serving the wider town & beyond.

 could your story be part of this story?